AmirArdroudi/AmirArdroudi.github.io/content/featured/vr_platform.md

 - Creating a reliable save/load system

 You can find the open source [repo](https://github.com/Vonderbird/VR_platform) on Github.
-All contributions are welcome👾
+All contributions are welcomed👾